I enjoy making and creating products when I have free time, especially using Ayurvedic herbs, which are wonderful for the hair and skin.

 Benefits: Soothing scalp stimulant that is wonderful for dry scalp.

-Use any kind you like, most people use peppermint.
+Use any kind you like; I've found that most people use peppermint.
 I use a mix of my favorite mints for my mint blend.
 I love the warm scent and the bit of tingle it gives my scalp.

 Amount: 2 tablespoons

 Benefits: A humectant that provides moisture and and shine when used.
-This is one of my favorite honeys, it is costly but the brand Heavenly Organic isn't very costly.
-Use any type of honey that you have readily available.
+Honey can be expensive but the brand Heavenly Organic, for example, isn't very costly.
+Really, you can use any type of honey that you have available.

 Amount: 2 tablespoons

-Benefits: Soothes irritated scalps and softens the hair.
+Benefits: Goat's milk soothes irritated scalp and softens the hair.
 Alternatively you could use coconut milk, soy milk, or almond milk.

 Amount: 1/2 cup

-You can use coconut milk, soy milk, almond milk, etc.
+If you don't have distilled water, you can substitute coconut milk, soy milk, almond milk, etc.

 Amount: 1 cup of water